-Queen Mary, University of London is one of the UK's leading research-focused higher education institutions.
-With around 16,900 students, 3,800 staff and an annual turnover of £300m, we are one of the biggest University of London colleges.
 We teach and research across a wide range of subjects in the humanities, social sciences, law, medicine and dentistry, and science and engineering.
-Based in a creative and culturally diverse area of east London, we are the only London university able to offer a completely integrated residential campus, with a 2,000-bed award-winning student village at our Mile End home.
+Based in a creative and culturally diverse area of east London, our main site in Mile End is one of the largest self-contained residential campuses in the capital.

 Our research excellence

 Queen Mary has made a strategic commitment to the highest quality of research.
 We have invested in this principle by systematically recruiting the best academics in their disciplines from around the world.
-It's paid off.
-Following the most recent national assessment of research – the Research Excellence Framework (REF 2014) – have confirmed our place in the very top group of research-led universities in the UK.
+The results of the most recent national assessment of research – the Research Excellence Framework (REF 2014) – have confirmed our place in the very top group of research-led universities in the UK.
 Overall we were ranked 9th in the UK among multi-faculty universities and 5th in the UK for the percentage of our 3* and 4* research outputs.

 Queen Mary is one of 24 leading UK universities represented by the Russell Group, that are committed to maintaining the very best research, an outstanding teaching and learning experience, excellent graduate employability and unrivalled links with business and the public sector.